ma-asad/Scientific-Calculator/README.md

 This will create a standalone executable(.exe) file in the `dist` folder.
 ## Usage

 Run the compiled executable or the Python script directly.
-Use the calculator GUI to perform operations, or use your keyboard to input numbers and operators.
+Use the calculator GUI to perform operations, or use a keyboard to input numbers and operators.
 ## Classes

 The code includes three main classes: